[Updated April 2020]

 We make the complex, simple.

 If you’ve been thinking about purchasing an annuity so that you can take advantage of tax-deferred growth, but attain the opportunity for higher growth than you’d get with a “safe” financial vehicle like a CD or a bond, then the Brighthouse Shield annuity could be a viable option for you.

 However, before you go out and sign on the dotted line to purchase this product, it could be extremely beneficial for you to do some additional research so that you know exactly how it may – or may not – work in your favor.

-Over the past ten years or so, given the downturn that the 2008 recession brought to the U.S. stock market, there are many who are somewhat leery about putting a large chunk of their savings into an equity-related vehicle.
+Over the past dozen years or so, given the downturn that the 2008 recession – and more recently, the COVID-19 pandemic – brought to the U.S. stock market, there are many who are somewhat leery about putting a large chunk of their savings into an equity-related vehicle.
 However, in order to help keep pace with future inflation – and in turn, your future purchasing power – going strictly with “safe” alternatives like bonds or CDs just won’t cut it.

 So, what can investors do in order to find that balance between growth and safety from catastrophic loss?
 One option is to go with a “buffer” annuity.
 These types of annuities are akin to both a variable and a fixed index product, in that the caps on the upside are usually higher than a fixed indexed annuity, while there is also a “floor” to help you protect against large losses.

 But even though this type of annuity product can sound highly enticing, just like any other “high dollar” items you consider, it is best to have a good understanding of how they work and what you can expect before you move forward.

 Annuity and Retirement Income Planning Advice You Can Trust